 After a while you will find that you automatically spell check words and that if words do not look right – that is they do not look like the image that you have in your mind then it will not feel right – and you should feel compelled to correct the misspelling.

 Good spellers will tend to spell check as they write while poor spellers will put that off to later.
 So which are you going to be?

-If you are looking for an NLP Hypnotherapist on the Gold Coast or via Skype then please contact me using the contact form at top right of this page.
+If you are looking for NLP Hypnotherapy on the Gold Coast or via Skype or Zoom then please contact me using the contact form at top right of this page.